meilisearch/documentation/learn/security/tenant_tokens.md

 # Tenant tokens

-Tenant tokens are Meilisearch's answer to the problems that arise when complex applications must handle sensitive data belonging to many different users—a situation often described as multitenancy.

-In this guide you'll first learn what multitenancy is and how tenant tokens solve it.
-Then, you'll see how to generate and use tokens, whether with our official SDKs or otherwise.
+In this guide you'll first learn [what multitenancy is](#what-is-multitenancy) and [how tenant tokens help managing complex applications and sensitive data](#what-are-tenant-tokens-and-how-do-they-solve-multitenancy-in-meilisearch).
+Then, you'll see [how to generate and use tokens](#generating-tenant-tokens-with-an-sdk), whether with an official SDK or [otherwise](#generating-tenant-tokens-without-a-meilisearch-sdk).
+The guide ends with a quick explanation of [the main tenant token settings](#tenant-token-settings).
 ## What is multitenancy?

 In software development, multitenancy means that multiple users with different interests—also called tenants—share the same computing resources.
-Despite coexisting in the same environment, tenants must never be aware of one another and should not have access to each other's data.
-Proper multitenancy is crucial in cloud computing services such as [Digital Ocean's Droplets](https://www.digitalocean.com/products/droplets) or [Amazon's AWS](https://aws.amazon.com/).
+Despite existing in the same environment, tenants are not aware of one another and do not have access to each other's data.
+Proper multitenancy is crucial in cloud computing services such as [Digital Ocean's Droplets](https://www.digitalocean.com/products/droplets) and [Amazon's AWS](https://aws.amazon.com/).

 Depending on the type of application you are developing with Meilisearch, it is possible you will face similar challenges.
 For example, if your application handles sensitive data like medical records, it is very important to ensure users can only search through their own documents.

 ### What are tenant tokens and how do they solve multitenancy in Meilisearch?

-Tokens are a form of short-lived authorization and authentication.
-They are essentially small packages of encrypted data containing proof a user can access a certain resource.
+Tokens are small packages of encrypted data presenting proof a user can access a certain resource.

 Tokens contain not only security credentials, but also instructions on how that resource must be presented to the user.
 These instructions are enforced in every query made with that specific token.

-For example, you can program your healthcare application so it generates a token when a user logs in.
-If the user's unique identifier is `1`, token data will look like this:
+For example, you can program your healthcare application so it generates a token whenever a user logs in.
+If the user's unique identifier is `1`, the token payload will look like this:

 ```json
 {